Administration • (559) 324-2060

 How the City Council is Elected

-- A General Municipal Election is held in March of each odd year for council members.
+- A General Municipal Election is held in November of each even year for council members.

 - There are five council members.